Professor Monica Busse

 In 2002, I registered for a full time PhD at the University of Wales College of Medicine in Cardiff and was awarded my PhD in 2005.
 I have worked as a Lecturer, Senior lecturer, Reader and then Professor at Cardiff University since 2005.

 I am in possession of a Post Graduate Certificate in Teaching and Learning in Higher Education, a Certificate in Teaching Statistics in Higher Education (Royal Statistical Society) and a Post Graduate Diploma in Clinical Trials (LSHTM).
-My research has a clear focus on physical activity and development and evaluation of complex interventions for people with Long Term Neurological Conditions (LTNCs).
+My research has a clear focus on physical activity and development and evaluation of complex interventions in clinical settings.
 I collaborate closely with colleagues working in engineering and biosciences to achieve a translational focus to my work.
 I also have a particular interest in innovative methods for teaching research and statistics and the use of reliability analyses and mixed methods in healthcare research that has developed as a direct result of application in my research area.

-Working closely with people with HD and their families as part of the research process is very important to us.
-We established the Wales HD Involving People Group in 2010 (now BRAIN Involve) with a view to ensuring that our work is always relevant and applicable to the needs of the HD community.
-We have successfully conducted and published data from the first randomised and controlled multi-centre studies investigating different physiotherapy and exercise interventions for HD (MOVE TO EXERCISE, TRAIN-HD and COMMET-HD).
-This work has led to further funding for exercise intervention trials related in HD (ENGAGE-HD and ExERT-HD).
+My personal research has mainly focused on developing evidence and guidelines for targeted physical interventions in Huntington's disease (HD), Parkinson's disease (PD) and Multiple Sclerosis.
+Working closely with people with HD and their families as part of the research process is a very important part of my work.
+I established the Wales HD Involving People Group in 2010 (now BRAIN Involve) with a view to ensuring that our work is always relevant and applicable to the needs of the HD community.
+We have successfully conducted and published data from the first randomised and controlled multi-centre studies investigating different physiotherapy and exercise interventions for HD (MOVE TO EXERCISE, TRAIN-HD, COMMET-HD, ENGAGE-HD and ExeRT-HD.
 The growing recognition of the importance of physical activity and mobility in HD is further evidenced by the FP-7 funded programme of work being conducted in REPAIR-HD (http://www.repair-hd.eu/) where I am a principle investigator along with a consortia of researchers based in Germany, France and Italy.
-I am also a principle investigator in the Wales BRAIN Unit where I lead the patient monitoring and patient and public involvement work-packages.
+I am also a principle investigator in the Wales BRAIN Unit where I lead the patient monitoring work-package.

-- Jacques and Gloria Gossweiler Foundation Research Grants in the field of Neurology "Physical Activity and Exercise Outcomes in Huntington's Disease." £411 00.00.
+Jacques and Gloria Gossweiler Foundation Research Grants in the field of Neurology "Physical Activity and Exercise Outcomes in Huntington's Disease (PACE-HD)." £411 00.00.

 MRC Confidence in Concept "Using wearable technology to predict perioperative high-risk patient outcomes." £39,490.